ruforavishnu/WesBos-Javascript-Challenge/readme.md

 Things learnt:
 1. Using mouse click and drag, Scroll divs to left or right with whatever speed you want to, in any direction.

+Commit #24 - Day 28

+Things learnt:

+1. Learnt how to change playbackrate of a video on runtime
+2. learnt how to convert decimal to 2 or whatever places of decimal points.